How to evaluate your school/trust's absence and attendance figures

 This is set out in paragraphs 132 and 133 of the attendance guidance.

-Scrutinise your school or trust's attendance summary report
+Scrutinise school-level data using your school or trust's attendance summary report

 You'll need to request it from your senior leaders, as it's available from the DfE's Monitor your school attendance service, which requires a DfE sign-in.
-You don't need to log in to the portal yourself, as it's for school/trust leaders, but they should share the summary report with you.
+You don't need to log in to the portal yourself, as it's for school/trust leaders, but the DfE is encouraging leaders to share this report with their governing boards.

-At the moment the report is only available for mainstream secondary schools, but will be rolled out for other school types in the near future.
+The report is currently available for mainstream primary and secondary schools, but will be rolled out for other school types in the near future.
 We'll update this article when this happens.

 What's in the report?